 What is the Pupil Premium?

-Pupil Premium is an allocation of government funding that is given to schools to specifically assist children who fall into at least one of the following groups:
+Pupil premium is funding allocated from the government to improve educational outcomes for disadvantaged pupils in schools in England.
+Pupil Premium funding is to specifically assist children who fall into at least one of the following groups:

 What can we spend this money on?